Introduction

 The Problem of Static Data

-A key challenge for supplier portals lies in their reliance on static data and infrequent updates.
+A key challenge for supplier portals lies in their reliance on static data and infrequent .
 This can create a disconnect between the information in the portal and the dynamic reality of the food supply chain.

 To truly harness the power of these platforms, companies must prioritize the establishment of robust internal information flow and knowledge management systems.
 This ensures that data shared within the portal is accurate and reflects the ever-changing nature of the food industry, ultimately contributing to a more connected and transparent food system.